forwardemail/forwardemail.net/app/views/faq/index.md

 * Uploaded keys take prevalance as long as the PGP checkbox is enabled/checked.
 * Messages sent to webhooks are not currently encrypted with PGP.
 * If you have multiple aliases that match for a given forwarding address (e.g. regex/wildcard/exact combo) and if more than one of these contains an uploaded PGP key and has PGP checked → then we will send you an error alert email and will not encrypt the message with your uploaded PGP key.
 This is very rare and usually only applies to advanced users with complex alias rules.
+* **PGP encryption will not be applied to email forwarding through our MX servers if the sender had a DMARC policy of reject.
+If you require PGP encryption on *all* mail then we suggest to use our IMAP service and configure your PGP key for your alias for inbound mail.**

 <div class="alert my-3 alert-success">
   <i class="fa fa-info-circle font-weight-bold"></i>